JasonPaulGithub/Shop-ProductCalculation-Application/README.md

-# bjss
-"# bjss"

-Below is my submission for a coding assessment for a company called BJSS.

-The quality of my feedback was quite frankly, very unhelpful and unclear.

-I would really appreciate some useful feedback so I can improve my skills.
-Thank you!

-Jason

-NOTE: There is no CLI but the unit tests will contain everything you need.
-Good luck!
+There is no CLI but the unit tests will contain everything you need.
 Write a program and associated unit tests that can price a basket of goods, accounting for special offers.
 The goods that can be purchased, which are all priced in GBP, are:

 Soup – 65p per tin